TolikPylypchuk/KeyboardSwitch/README.md

 .NET Core or .NET 5.

 Simply run the build, and it will generate the MSI installer in the project's `bin` folder.
 Before the build, it calls `dotnet publish` to use its output.
-That's why the build may appear to be stuck - it's simply executing `publish`.

 After installation the settings app is started, and it automatically configures the service to run at system startup.
 Currently the app's startup time is quite long, so it may appear after a couple of seconds.

----

-I hope this app will make your life at least 1% easier :)

 ## Changes